[or, “How are Acorns Like Pizza?”]

 But my Black oak acorns are from the red Group.
 Why do they get nipped?
 And why do they get thrown away afterward?
 Shouldn’t they be duly toted and stored whole?

 We see the squirrels at it, by the way.
-We are eyewitnesses.
-They are the neighborhood’s usual Eastern Gray Squirrels, and they seem to enjoy lobbing used acorns at our heads.
+They are Nashville’s usual Eastern Gray Squirrels, and they seem to enjoy lobbing used acorns at our heads.
 We rarely find perfect fruit on the sidewalk.
 The vast majority have been de-capped and decapitated, scooped, excavated.

 So, this year, I looked closer, and noticed the excavations are not at the embryo end, where most of the bitter tannins are.
 The bites are at the sweeter end, from under the cap.